 Read our support statement about Using WAN Optimization Controller or Traffic/Inspection devices with Office 365.

 Your organization needs to use a hardware load balancer (HLB) or a Network Load Balancing (NLB) solution to distribute requests to your Active Directory Federation Services (AD FS) servers and/or your Exchange hybrid servers.
 Load-balancing devices control the network traffic to the on-premises servers.
 These servers are crucial in helping to ensure the availability of single sign-on and Exchange hybrid deployment.

 We provide a software-based NLB solution built into Windows Server.
 Office 365 supports this solution to achieve load balancing.

 Firewalls and proxies

-For more details on configuring firewalls and proxies to connect to Office 365, read Managing Office 365 endpoints, Network connectivity to Office 365, and Office 365 endpoints FAQ to learn more about devices and circuit selection.
+For more details on configuring firewalls and proxies to connect to Office 365, read Managing Office 365 endpoints, Assessing Office 365 network connectivity, and Office 365 endpoints FAQ to learn more about devices and circuit selection.